-- 1. California Civil and Government Code provides basic requirements for accessibility in the public right of way built by state and local governmental entities, which includes compliance to the minimum standards of California Building Code (CBC) and US Access Board's Accessibility Guidelines for the Americans with Disabilities Act (ADAAG) - San Francisco Department of Public Works (DPW) Code provides requirements for: sidewalks; curb ramps; sidewalk café tables, chairs, merchandise and produce display encroachments on sidewalks - 3.
-San Francisco Planning Code (PC) provides other requirements for public space and design guidelines for specific special use districts. - 4.
-US Access Board's Americans with Disabilities Act and Architectural Barriers Act (ADA/ABA) and US Access Board's Draft Guidelines for Accessible Public Rights-of-Way (PROWAG) provide other best practices for alternate pedestrian routes, accessible pedestrian signals, street furniture, signage, call boxes, escalators, elevators doors, doorways and gates. - Each of the requirements or best practices listed in this appendix may have other technical requirements.
+- 1. California Civil and Government Code provides basic requirements for accessibility in the public right-ofway built by state and local governmental entities, which includes compliance to the minimum standards of California Building Code (CBC) and US Access Board's Accessibility Guidelines for the Americans with Disabilities Act (ADAAG). - 2.
+The San Francisco Public Works Code provides requirements for sidewalks, curb ramps, sidewalk café tables and chairs, and merchandise and produce display encroachments on sidewalks. - 3.
+The San Francisco Planning Code (PC) provides other requirements for public space and design guidelines for specific special use districts. - 4.
+US Access Board's Americans with Disabilities Act and Architectural Barriers Act (ADA/ABA) and US Access Board's Draft Guidelines for Accessible Public Rightsof-Way (PROWAG) provide other best practices for alternate pedestrian routes, accessible pedestrian signals, street furniture, signage, call boxes, escalators, elevators doors, doorways, and gates. - 5.
+Each of the requirements or best practices listed in this appendix may have other technical requirements.
 See the referenced source for this information.